tatsuya/effective-java/chapter-3.md

 ## Item 10: Always override toString

-Whether or not you specify the format, provide programmatic access to all of the information contained in the value returned by `toString`.For example, the `PhoneNumber` class should contain accessors for the area code, prefix, and line number.
+Whether or not you specify the format, provide programmatic access to all of the information contained in the value returned by `toString`.
+For example, the `PhoneNumber` class should contain accessors for the area code, prefix, and line number.
 If you fail to do this, you force programmers who need this information to parse the string.
 Besides reducing performance and making unnecessary work for programmers, this process is error-prone and results in fragile systems that break if you change the format.
 By failing to provide accessors, you turn the string format into a de facto API, even if you’ve specified that it’s subject to change.

 ## Item 11: Override clone judiciously